markcoatsworth/readthedocs/docs/users-manual/java-applications.rst

     HTCondor is started on the machine, and it uses the SciMark2 (`http://math.nist.gov/scimark2 <http://math.nist.gov/scimark2>`__)
     benchmark.
 The result of the benchmark is held as an attribute within the machine ClassAd.
-The attribute is called JavaMFlops.
-Jobs that are run under the Java universe (as all other HTCondor jobs) may prefer or require a machine of a specific speed by setting rank or requirements in the submit description file.
+The attribute is called ``JavaMFlops``.
+    Jobs that are run under the Java universe (as all other HTCondor jobs) may prefer or require a machine of a specific speed by setting ``rank`` or ``requirements`` in the submit description file.
 As an example, to execute only on machines of a minimum speed:

     ::